Your Attic Experts.

 Attic insulation plays a crucial role in maintaining consistent temperatures in your entire home and in protecting your attic against moisture infiltration.
 Attic insulation creates a barrier between the walls, floor and ceiling of your attic and the interior.
 This barrier helps prevent air and moisture from rain or snow from entering your attic.

 At EcoComfort, we use blown-in cellulose insulation, and this material has excellent thermal resistance, meaning it can effectively prevent warm air from passing through it.
 This helps reduce drafts and keep the temperature in your home much more consistent.
-Cellulose insulation is also mold resistant, meaning that even if a small amount of moisture enters your attic, your attic insulation should not grow any mold.
+Cellulose insulation is also mould resistant, meaning that even if a small amount of moisture enters your attic, your attic insulation should not grow any mould.

 Ventilation also plays a role in temperature and moisture regulation.
 Attic ventilation involves installing a combination of intake and exhaust vents in your attic.
 This allows for the flow of fresh air into your attic and stale air out of it.

 This is excellent for improving temperature regulation, as heat can get trapped in your attic without ventilation.
-Additionally, ventilation helps remove hot, humid air from your attic in the summer, effectively reducing your risk of mold.
-Additionally, the airflow helps reduce the risk of condensation buildup in the winter, which will also help reduce moisture in the attic and, therefore, mold.
+Additionally, ventilation helps remove hot, humid air from your attic in the summer, effectively reducing your risk of mould.
+Additionally, the airflow helps reduce the risk of condensation buildup in the winter, which will also help reduce moisture in the attic and, therefore, mould.

 When it comes to attic ventilation and insulation, they both work most effectively when used together.